omidarmat/onLearn/c.md

 } synth;
 ```

-Notice that `:1` at the end of each declaration line means that the field will only use 1 bit of storage.
+Notice that `:1` at the end of each declaration line means that the field will only use 1 bit (not even a byte) of storage.

 > It is important to notice that if you have a sequence of bitfields, the computer can squash them together to save space.
-In other words, bitfields can save space if they are collected together in a `struct`.
+In other words, bitfields can save space if they are colocated together in a `struct`.
 But if the compiler finds a single bitfield on its own, it might still have to pad it out to the size of a word.
 That is why bitfields are usually grouped together.
-So if you have 8 single-bit bitfields, the computer cna store them in a single byte.
+So if you have 8 single-bit bitfields, the computer can store them in a single byte.

 > Notice that bitfields can also be useful for other short-range values like months of the year.
 If you want to store a month number in a `struct`, you know it will have a value between 0 and 11.
-So you would only need 4 bits of space to store this type of value.
+So you would only need 4 bits (instead of maybe a `short int`) of space to store this type of value.
 That will be:
 >
 > ```c
 > unsigned int month_no:4;